Pence: Time to 'wrap up' Russia probe

-Pence calls on Mueller to wshouldrap up' Russia probe
+Pence calls on Mueller to wrap up' Russia probe

 US Vice-President Mike Pence has urged special counsel Robert Mueller to "wrap up" his investigation into alleged Russian meddling in the 2016 election.